agentshark007/HTG-PayaLabs-Game/README.md

 # PayaLabs Game

 **Description**
 PayaLabs Game is an open-source project in early development.
-The current version is a technical demo for a future game about Greek gods, built with a custom graphics/input engine (`panda2d.py`) on top of Pygame.
+The current version is a technical demo for a future game about Greek gods, built with a custom graphics/input engine (`pgiud.py`) on top of Pygame.

 When you run the game, it opens a window and displays a test scene image, sample heading and main text, and uses custom fonts.
 The game currently does not have gameplay, story, or interactive mechanics yet.

 **Project Structure**

-* `main.py` – Entry point, runs the game loop by calling the main function in `app.py`.
+* `main.py` – Entry point for game.
-* `app.py` – Main game class (`App`), sets up images (`ares.png`, `test-scene.png`), custom fonts (`Khmer MN.ttc`, `Silkscreen-Regular.ttf`, `VT323-Regular.ttf`), and handles drawing logic.
-Assets are loaded using the `asset()` helper function.
-* `panda2d.py` – Custom graphics and input module (built on Pygame), provides drawing and input APIs.
+* `app.py` – Main game class.
+* `pgiud.py` – Graphics engine.
-* `assets/` – Contains images and fonts used for rendering:
+* `assets/` – Assets folder containing images, fonts, sounds, and other resources.
-   * `ares.png`, `test-scene.png` – Scene and character images.
-   * `Khmer MN.ttc`, `Silkscreen-Regular.ttf`, `VT323-Regular.ttf` – Custom font files.
-* `__pycache__/` – Python bytecode cache (auto-generated).

-## Current Features

-* Windowed game with black background.
-* Renders a test scene image and sample text using custom fonts.
-* Drawing API supports rectangles, circles, ellipses, triangles, lines, images, and text.
-* Keyboard and mouse input support (Escape key exits the game).
-* Centered coordinate system for game objects.
-* Assets and fonts loaded from the `assets/` folder.
-* Main game logic is handled in the `App` class in `app.py`, which loads images and fonts, and draws them each frame.
-* Asset loading is managed by the `asset()` helper function in `app.py` for consistent path resolution.

 ## Usage